Common Problems

 Defining the API

-To begin this problem, we can start with the APIs we need to satisfy - which follow naturally from our functional requirements.
-Note there are a lot of extraneous details we could shove into these APIs, but we’ll start with these before expanding.
-We may also need to add APIs alongside our high level design, that's ok too!
+Next, we can start with the APIs we need to satisfy, which should track closely to our functional requirements.
+There are a lot of extraneous details we could shove into these APIs, but we're going to start simple to avoid burning unnecessary time in the interview (a common mistake in practice!).

 High-Level Design